|

 Mitigating the

-peaking of world conventional oil production presents a
+peaking of world conventional oil production presents aclassic risk management problem:

 Mitigation initiated